erichlof/THREE.js-PathTracing-Renderer/README.md

 * [BVH Visualizer Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Visualizer.html) Lets you peek under the hood of the BVH acceleration structure and see how the various axis-aligned bounding boxes are built all the way from the large surrounding root node box (level 0), to the small leaf node boxes (level 14+), to the individual triangles of the model that are contained within those leaf node boxes.
 This demo loads the famous Stanford Dragon, weighing in at 100,000 triangles!<br>

+* [GLTF Viewer Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Gltf_Viewer.html) This cool viewer not only loads models in glTF format, but also uses three.js' RGBE.Loader to load an equi-rectangular HDR image as the background and for global lighting.
+Many thanks to github user [n2k3](https://github.com/n2k3) for his awesome contributions to this viewer!
+He implemented a slick loading animation as well as a GUI panel that allows you to change the sun angle, sun intensity, sun color, hdr intensity, and hdr exposure.
+More features to come!<br>

 <h3>Constructive Solid Geometry(CSG) Museum Demos</h3>

 The following demos showcase different techniques in Constructive Solid Geometry - taking one 3D shape and either adding, removing, or overlapping a second shape.
 (Warning: these demos may take 10 seconds to load/compile!) <br>